Wacom-Developer/personal-knowledge-library/docs/knowledge/base/ontology.md

             Returns the label for a specific language code

     `remove_alias(self, label: knowledge.base.entity.Label) ‑> None`
-    :   Remove alias for entity if it exists for language.
+    :   Remove alias for an entity if it exists for language.

         Parameters
         ----------